matrix-org/caniemail/CONTRIBUTING.md

 3. **Test**.
 Please consider the two followings methods of testing:

-* Use actual email clients and devices.
+* Use actual Matrix Clients and devices.
 This is the best way to test, especially for webmails where it's easy to inspect the code and see what's going on.
 * Use an online screenshots service (like [Litmus](https://www.litmus.com), [Email on Acid](https://www.emailonacid.com) or [Testi.at](https://www.testi.at)).

 4. **Fill in the results** inside the Markdown file created at step 1.
 Here's an overview of the different fields inside that file:

 * `title`: The name of the feature tested.
 Make it short and concise.
 Use `element`, `attribute` or `property` at the end of the title.

 ```
 // Do's